epmoyer/ipy_table/README.rst

 Overview
 ========

-ipy_table is a support module for creating formatted tables in an IPython Notebook. ipy_table is an independent project and is not an official component of the IPython package.
+ipy_table is a support module for . ipy_table is an independent project and is not an official component of the IPython package.

 ipy_table is maintained at http://github.com/epmoyer/ipy_table